Adel/playground-WH1EdsPZ/markdowns/01_basics/01_fromScratch.md

 ```haskell runnable
 main = putStrLn "hello, world"
 ```
+A few comments:
-> main is the entry point of a haskell program (similar to main in C, java etc)
+* main is the entry point of a haskell program

-> putStrLn is a function (more on that later)
+* putStrLn is a function that outputs a string to the terminal.

-> No parentheses needed for the function call
+* No parentheses needed for the function call.

 ## Slow and easy
 Here are some haskell lines which should be familiar to all imperative programmers.